Movie times are approximate.

 Telecast on the evening of November 13, 1950, from sound stages over "live" television, this half-hour film dramatizes the strange case of "The Invisible Staircase."
 Not every episode of the weekly horror program is known to exist, due to lack of preservation, but thankfully more than half of them survive.
 This episode in particular is the earliest surviving episode known to exist.
 A team of famous historians visit the creepy old home of the Bosworth family to research the letters that passed between American Civil War era general William Tecumseh Sherman and a Bosworth ancestor.
 During the night, they discover that a simple closet is not what it seems and a passage is found that leads to a mysterious trunk, a bloody dress and a murder!

 12 midnight ALL-NIGHT HORROR MOVIES

 Alex presents his usual obscurities of rare horror films starting at midnight, all three nights.
-For Friday evening he will offer Hercules, Prisoner of Evil, Blue Demon, Curse of the Stone Hand, The Border Terror and Latitude O.
+For Friday evening he will offer Hercules, Prisoner of Evil (1964), Blue Demon, Curse of the Stone Hand, The Border Terror, Latitude O and a rare Transylvanian film.

 8:30 am MR. MAGOO MEETS DICK TRACY (1965)